English

 2. After the hotend reaches the right temperature, leave it this way for at least 5 minutes.
 Turn the printer off before the next step, or you might cause an electrical short.

 3. Smaller blobs will start to fall off by themselves.
-As for the bigger ones, use a pair of pliers to carefully remove the now soft plastic mass from the hotend.
+As for the bigger ones, use a pair of pliers to remove the now soft plastic mass from the hotend carefully.
 Again, be very cautious around the leads coming from the hot end, in particular, the thermistor leads.

 4. Once the big chunks of the amassed plastic are removed, use a small brass brush to get rid of what's left (as shown in the video above).